rewardful/rest-api-docs/README.md

 <a id="show-affiliate"></a>
 ## Show Affiliate

-This endpoint will return some basic details about the affiliate and their unique tracking URL, including the number of clicks and conversions for that affiliate.
+This endpoint will return some basic details about the affiliate and their unique tracking URL, including the number of visitors, leads, and conversions for that affiliate.

 ### Request